 The North Dakota Public Service Commission requires grain buyers to post surety bonds to legally conduct business within the state.
-Roving grain buyer’s bond amounts are determined by the volume of grain handled, sold and received by the grain buyer, but cannot be in an amount less than $5,000.
+Roving grain buyer’s bond amounts are determined by the volume of grain handled, sold, and received by the grain buyer, but cannot be in an amount less than $5,000.

-The cost of this bond is subject to underwriting, which means the price you’ll pay is based not only on your required bond amount but also on your personal credit report.
+The cost of this bond is subject to underwriting, which means the price you’ll pay is based not only on your required bond amount, but also on your personal credit report.
 Having your current business financials and a personal financial statement on hand when you contact our team of specialists could speed up the bonding process and help you qualify for a lower bond premium.

 Ready to find out exactly how much you’ll pay for your surety bond?
 Request a free bond quote now!

-Why do I need this bond?
+Why do I need a North Dakota roving grain buyer’s bond?